 World Class Facilities

-- The new Computer Science Building opened in 2016 after a £14 million re-development.
+- Most of the lectures and lab based activities are in our Computer Science Building opened in 2016 after a £14 million re-development.
 The four-storey, 3,000m2, state-of-the-art facility has large well-equipped computing labs and formal and informal student spaces which support a high level of group and project work.

 The curriculum of the MSc Software Development was designed through collaboration with significant industrial partners who helped select the most relevant module content to prepare the students for a range of software development roles.
 This has helped ensure that the graduates are highly trained and much sought after by employers.

-A set of taught modules which build from foundational to advanced topics of software engineering and programming
+1. A set of taught modules which build from foundational to advanced topics of software

-Coverage of more advanced algorithmic and object-oriented programming continues into the second semester.
+The second semester concentrates coverage of more advanced algorithmic and object-oriented

 People teaching you